barchart/marketdata-api-js/README.md

 ### Package Managers

-This library has been published as a public package to NPM as [@barchart/marketdata-api-js](https://www.npmjs.com/package/@barchart/marketdata-api-js).
+This library has been published to NPM as [@barchart/marketdata-api-js](https://www.npmjs.com/package/@barchart/marketdata-api-js).
+Install as follows:

  ```sh
  npm install @barchart/marketdata-api-js -S